In Addition, the club pursues educational interests in gardening, landscape design, flower arranging and environmental concerns.

 This year our theme, "Planting Seeds of Knowledge," connects with the National Garden Club president's theme of "Plant America".
 As gardeners, there are so many subjects that impact our daily lives like climate change, clean water issues, and the survival of pollinators.
 We all have a love of gardening and make choices that will impact future generations.
 Sharing ideas and achieving mutual goals will truly cement the future of our garden club.

 As a member of The Milwaukee Art Museum Garden Club you are part of a long, rich history of conservation, education and community service.

-The Milwaukee Art Museum Garden Club was established in 1921.
-Our mission is to support the mission of the Milwaukee Art Museum with projects and acquisitions.
-MAMGC promotes education, environmental awareness, and community service, as well as the members' enjoyment of gardening, landscape design, horticulture, and flower arranging.
+Mission Statement: The Milwaukee Art Museum Garden Club is a non-profit organization whose purpose is to support the mission of the Milwaukee Art Museum with projects and acquisitions.
+MAMGC promotes education, environmental awareness, and community service, as well as the enjoyment of gardening, landscape design, horticulture, and flower arranging.